-I have to admit that to me Kneeboarding, Surfboarding, Wakeboarding or any other kind of boarding are like foreign languages.
-But water sports such as Kneeboarding, are growing more and more popular at Smith Mountain Lake and at lakes all over the US.
-So I decided to pretend I wanted to give Kneeboarding a go and find out what kind of input I would get from those who have become adept at this water sport……they made it sound like anyone who wanted to could do it as long as they didn’t try to get too fancy.
+I have to admit that to me Kneeboarding, Surfboarding, Wakeboarding, or any other kind of boarding are like foreign languages.
+But water sports such as Kneeboarding, are growing more and more popular at Smith Mountain Lake and lakes all over the US.
+So I decided to pretend I wanted to give Kneeboarding a go and find out what kind of input I would get from those who have become adept at this water sport.
+The pros make it sound like anyone who wants to learn can do it as long as they don’t try to get too fancy.
 No worries about that here!

 The basics: You need a board (thin ones that are well padded are better for beginners), a rope, a helmet, a boat (and driver), and some deep water.